Tana Nile: Fictional character biography

 Tana Nile, of the planet Rigel-3, is a female member of the Colonizers of Rigel.
 In her attempt to colonize the planet Earth, Tana Nile takes a human form as Jane Foster's roommate.
 She attempts to take control of Earth, but is ordered to cease her attack.
 Tana leaves Earth to be given a new assignment and is told that the High Commissioner of Rigel has chosen her to be his wife.

 Tana Nile later encounters Sif, Hildegarde, and sailor Silas Grant on the Blackworld planet while battling Ego-Prime.
 She reveals that Ego-Prime is a slab that she had removed from Ego the Living Planet and intended for use in terraforming Blackworld, but grew beyond her control.
 Blackworld is destroyed in a nuclear war, and Tana and her allies fled to Earth.
 Tana assumes a human form to live on Earth, becoming an ally of Thor and the Asgardians.

 Tana visits Charles Xavier's Massachusetts Academy to learn more about human beings.
 During an adventure in an alternate dimension created by Franklin Richards, she falls in love with Howard the Duck.
-After a spontaneous kiss, Howard tells her of his attachment to Beverly Switzler, and she accepts that romance with him is inappropriate.
+After a spontaneous kiss, Howard tells her of his attachment to Beverly Switzler and she accepts that romance with him is inappropriate.

-In the Annihilation storyline, Tana Nile frames Ronan the Accuser for the House of Fiyero in exchange for information on Ronan.
+During the Annihilation storyline, Tana Nile frames Ronan the Accuser for the House of Fiyero in exchange for information on Ronan.
 He promises to hunt her down, along with others involved in the trial, to discover the true reason behind his dismissal.
 Tana Nile later joins Gamora's Graces, a collection of super-powered women from across the galaxy.
 The Graces, along with much of known space, comes under threat by Annihilus' Annihilation Wave, during which Tana is killed.